Career Development Forum

 Interactive networking opportunities

-Affordable professional development for anyone who talks to students about their future.
+Affordable professional development for anyone who supports students’ career success

-The Career Development Forum offers a virtual conference and collaboration platform for professionals in co-op, WIL, EL, career services, and other campus departments that respond to students’ career questions and concerns.
+The Career Development Forum is a virtual conference and collaboration platform for professionals in co-op, WIL, EL, career services, and other campus departments that help students explore their future.

 Register NowWhy should I attend?